 One of the biggest criticisms directed at Pixar today is that the studio has become reliant on producing sequels to its films rather than films based on original stories.
 We live in an era where franchises are highly sought after by major studios because they are more likely to be successful at the box office.
 Films such as Star Wars Episode VII and Fast & Furious 7 are currently in development and will likely bring in hundreds of millions of dollars.
 Audiences have a connection with the characters in franchises, hence the larger success rate.
 Pixar’s argument has been that it is not looking to develop sequels – it is seeking to bring great stories to the screen.
 Toy Story 2 and 3 were success stories.
 Monsters University, Pixar’s first prequel which arrives in theaters today, is another great addition to the studio’s catalog.
 Check out the spoiler-free review after the break!

 Disney has been incredibly active on the App Store, with its Disney Mobile and Disney Publishing divisions releasing numerous apps that take advantage of the wealth of Disney properties.
-With the debut of the iPad a few years ago, Disney Publishing increased its focus on the device by developing interactive books.
-Recently, Disney Storytime was released, which serves as a gateway (bookshelf) for 20 new books featuring the characters of Toy Story, Cars, Monsters, Inc., Aladdin, The Lion King, 101 Dalmations, and more.
+With the debut of the iPad a few years ago, Disney Publishing had a major campaign to find React Native developers and increased its focus on the device by developing interactive books.
+We are begining to see the fruit of their labor with the recent release of Disney Storytime, which serves as a gateway (bookshelf) for 20 new books featuring the characters of Toy Story, Cars, Monsters, Inc., Aladdin, The Lion King, 101 Dalmations, and more.
 Find more details and our thoughts on the app after the break!

 With most reviews written today for Pixar films, there is this innate drive to compare the studio’s latest with its fantastic catalog.
 The Pixar name has become synonymous with more than just great animated films – a story that is layered so that both children and adults can enjoy it, characters that you can relate to, smart and creative humor, beautiful visuals – over the last decade, Pixar has become a brand that brings in droves of people expecting another great film.
 The challenge that arises from that expectation is that instead of weighing the films on their own merits, they are endlessly compared to the films that came before.
 Brave arrives in theaters tomorrow with much hype about whether it makes for a film worthy of the Pixar name – Pixar film or not, Brave is first and foremost an impressive feature, with a compelling mother-daughter relationship that sits at its core.
 After the break, you can find my full spoiler-free thoughts on the film.
 [Read more…]